Dynamical generation of scalar mass in two Higgs doublet model under Yukawa interactions: Introduction

 Yukawa interaction vertex is among the phenomenologically interesting vertices \cite{Schwartz:2013pla,Kaku:1993ym,Peskin:1995ev}.
+Despite that it is mostly considered in fermionic interactions, no unassailable argument exists to prohibit it in scalar sector.
 A model containing the vertex and the standard model (SM) Higgs field serves as an important avenue to explore the scalar sector.
-Two Higgs doublet models (2HDM) \cite{Gunion:2002zf,Cabrera:2020lmg,Altmannshofer:2020shb} are among widely studied models for various reasons.
-The model has its own strength in scalar sector, i.e. it presents two important scenarios once the SM Higgs \cite{Aad:2012tfa,Chatrchyan:2012xdj} is introduced in the theory.
+Two Higgs doublet models (2HDM) \cite{Gunion:2002zf,Cabrera:2020lmg,Altmannshofer:2020shb} are among the widely studied models.
+Relevant to scalar sector, a 2HDM presents two important scenarios once the SM Higgs \cite{Aad:2012tfa,Chatrchyan:2012xdj} is introduced in the theory.
 First, the model presents a mock up scenario of fermions interacting with the SM Higgs.
 Second, the model presents an opportunity to investigate how same particles from two different families interact with each other.
-A highly interesting aspect in both scenarios is that the physics of dark matter in scalar sector arising from possible Higgs-ultralight scalar ($m_{s}=O(10^{-22})$ eV) interactions \cite{Rindler-Daller:2013zxa,Harko:2014vya,Chavanis:2011zi,Huang:2013oqa,Marsh:2015xka,Hui:2016ltb,Primack:2009jr,Hu:2000ke} can also be studied in the model.
-It immediately justifies the investigation related to dynamical mass generation in the model.
+A highly interesting aspect in both scenarios is that the physics of dark matter in scalar sector arising from possible Higgs-ultralight scalar ($m_{s}=O(10^{-22})$ eV) interactions \cite{Rindler-Daller:2013zxa,Harko:2014vya,Chavanis:2011zi,Huang:2013oqa,Marsh:2015xka,Hui:2016ltb,Primack:2009jr,Hu:2000ke} can also be studied in the model, though it may be more challenging in terms of controlling the involved numerics.